amboxer21/File/README.md

 # File Gem
 A ruby Gem written in the C programming language using Ruby's C programming API.
-This is a version of the File class that uses singleton methods instead of instance methods.
+I am writing this gem just for fun and learning purposes.

 [**METHODS**]
 * size